JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle-classes-modules-and-objects.md

 }
 ```

-_Note:_ Examples like this always fall short, since the example has to be small to create a reasonably sized post, the example is almost always to small to really be worth the effort.
-You'll just have to imagine the example as part of a larger application.

 Here's what the class diagram looked like before it was split up.

 ![User UML](https://raw.githubusercontent.com/JustinDFuller/blog-posts/master/media/SOLID-single-responsibility-principle/User.png)

-This polymorphism would have been cumbursome before the split.
-Each implementation would be overriding one method while being forced to inherit from the `User` base class.
-It may have been forced to unecessarily inject a dependency for the creation methods.
+Since all the logic lived in the single `User` class it would have been close to impossible to close this class to validation changes.
+We would have to modify and re-test the whole class whenever a change occurred.

 ![User with EntitlementChecker](https://raw.githubusercontent.com/JustinDFuller/blog-posts/master/media/SOLID-single-responsibility-principle/EntitlementCheckers.png)

 The diagram now shows that each type of entitlement checker gets a separate implementation.
-This polymorphism is easy to accomplish because the class is focused.
-Adding a new way of checking entitlements will be easy and changes to each entitlement implementation will be isolated from the other checkers.
-This makes future changes easier and safer.
+This polymorphism is easy to accomplish because the `EntitlementChecker` interface, and related implementations, is focused.
+Adding a new way of checking entitlements will be easy and changes to each entitlement implementation will be isolated.
+Change is now easy and safe.

-How could this structure have been implemented before the class was split up?
-What if A `SuperUser` could have multiple display implementations?
-Polymorphism would be very difficult to accomplish.
-Instead the class would likely be forced to use if-else statements to determine which logic to use.

 ### Common-Closure Principle